 - Ribosomes produce proteins – they can be found in the endoplasmic reticulum or freely floating

-- Animal cells have lysosomes for digestion, centrosomes to help with cell division and sometime flagella to help with movement – none of these three organelles are found in plant cells
+- Animal cells have lysosomes for digestion, centrosomes to help with cell division and sometimes flagella to help with movement – none of these three organelles are found in plant cells

 - The cells of animals lack cell walls, chloroplasts and vacuoles which are all found in plant cells